 The most famous article edited by Jones is entitled: “I walked through villages and kolkhoz.
 Everywhere, I heard the same yelling: ‘We don’t have bread.
 We are dying.’”

 Disappointed by the general indifference regarding the hecatomb in the villages he visited, not only in Ukraine but also near Moscow, on March 1933 Gareth Jones decides that is time to tell the World what is happening.
 The courageous journalist summons a press conference in Berlin to denounce the brutal consequences of Stalin’s policy in Ukraine and nearby, starving to death millions of people (estimated nowadays between 4.5 and 6 or 7 million).
 Jones reveals that he was there, in places once rich of farms and wheat lands and then, after a while, completely bare of even the necessary goods.
-He describes people dying in the streets.
-Bodies piled on wagons by whom had still the strength to do so.
 Furthermore, he tells he spoke with some farmers, while they were eating livestock food, who have said: “We are going to die here.
 But if you go south, there, they are all already dead”.
 Jones reveals that even German citizens in Russia wrote desperate letters to Germany asking for help.

 His statements are published by some British and American newspapers and he is accused of being a liar by some distinguished colleagues.
 Moscow’s reaction is decisive: the Cremlin foreign affairs commissioner, Maksim Litvinov, openly accuses Jones of espionage.
 He writes a letter to Lloyd George to let him know that from that moment the Welsh reporter can no longer enter in Soviet territories.